 If you’ve now reached your limit, you can catch a bus back into La Vila from the back of the Blue Sense resort.

-But for those with energy to spare, there’s then a rugged clifftop walk from La Caleta on to Platja del Xarco (about another 30 minutes).
+But for those with energy to spare, there’s then a rugged clifftop walk from La Caleta on to el Xarco beach (aka Playa del Charco) about another 30 minutes.
 It’s easily identified by the 16th century watchtower perched dramatically on a headland at the far end of the beach.
 You can scramble up to it; the spectacular views up and down the coast are well worth the effort.

 © Guy Pelham 2018